veshitala/Machine-learning/[ML] Forest cover/README.md

 - We use PCA and manual methods to create new features

-- We use lightGBM, extra random trees classifier, and random forest classfiers to generate scores that are used as features for the XGBoost classifier
+- We use _stacking_ to combine the output (class probability) generated via lightGBM, extra random trees, and random forest classfiers as features for the XGBoost classifier

+- Each model (lightGBM, ExtraTrees, RandomForest) are sensitive to slightly different elements of the input data.
+By combining the results from different models, we are able to get a model that has better predictive power.